 [JOB] section, which contains the two default jobs.
 Configure these as needed, using those

 parameters as a reference, to configure the collector.

 Most collectors are enabled and will auto-detect their app/service without manual configuration.
 However, you need to restart Netdata to trigger the auto-detection process.

 service netdata restart.
 For other systems, see the other restart

 Open Netdata's dashboard in your browser, or refresh the page if you already have it open.
 You should now see a new entry in the menu and new interactive charts!

 Collector not working?
 Learn about collector troubleshooting in our collector reference.

-View our collectors tutorials to get specific instructions on enabling new and popular collectors.
+View our collectors guides to get specific instructions on enabling new and popular collectors.